Filomena-Sacomboio/Filomena-Sacomboio/README.md

 data center that will be useful for our research
 ============================================

-This repository contains datasets that have been used in malaria-related work.
+This repository contains datasets that have been used in malaria-related work and will serve as a guide for research.
+Some of them are available to the public, others require permission from the author by simply contacting them via email.

 <br><br>